Opioid tolerance, dependence, and addiction all arise due to changes in the brain that occur from chronic opioid abuse.

 In a medical detox program, individuals experiencing withdrawal symptoms will have access to qualified healthcare providers 24/7 who know what to do if complications occur.

 Drugs like Suboxone can help reduce and even eliminate the symptoms of withdrawal.
 The intensity and duration of symptoms will vary among individuals, as will the overall timeline, but there are some general trends that withdrawal generally follows.
 Symptoms typically arise within the first 24 hours of the last dose.
 Common early symptoms of opioid withdrawal include:

 - Excessive sweating

 After the first 24 hours, additional symptoms often arise.
 These include:

 - Nausea and vomiting.

 Within 72 hours, symptoms of opioid withdrawal start to recede, and within one week, most people’s health has stabilized.
 Of course, clients taking Suboxone may not even experience any of the symptoms listed above.

-Suboxone is not for everyone, but a doctor who specializes in substance abuse and recovery can determine if a loved one could benefit from taking it.
-Suboxone is entirely safe when taken as directed under the appropriate conditions; however, because it is a partial opioid, it is still addictive, and it’s possible to develop a dependence on it.
+Suboxone isn’t for everyone, but a doctor who specializes in substance abuse and recovery can determine if a loved one could benefit from taking it.
+Suboxone is entirely safe when taken as directed under the appropriate conditions; however, because it’s a partial opioid agonist, it’s still addictive, and it’s possible to develop a dependence on it.